-But traffic on the Rideau Canal eventually declined in favor of the railways, the mines were depleted, and the people of Bedford Mills began to leave.
-By 1916, the sawmill and gristmill ceased their operations and Bedford Mills became a ghost town.
-Today, some of the old residences have been converted into cottages, the old power station has been converted into a garage and the little church is still standing.
+But traffic on the Rideau Canal eventually declined in favour of the railways, the mines were depleted, and the people of Bedford Mills began to leave.
+By 1916, the sawmill and the gristmill ceased their operations and Bedford Mills became a ghost town.
+Today, some of the old residences have been converted into cottages, the old power station is now a garage and the little church is still standing.

 Going through Bedford Mills reminded me of why I love following the Rideau Trail.
 It’s an epic journey through the region that surrounds the Rideau Canal, but also through its history.

-After Bedford Mills, the Rideau Trail follows for 5 kilometres Massassauga Street.
-Then it goes again onto private land near Lake Benson.
-There too, several climbs and descents.
+After Bedford Mills, the Rideau Trail follows Massassauga Street for 5 kilometres.
+Then it goes again onto private lands near Lake Benson.
+There too, several climbs and several descents.
 The trail definitely puts my calves to the test since Westport.

 Then I arrived at the point where the Rideau Trail meets the Cataraqui Trail.
 The Cataraqui Trail is a 103-kilometre trail that connects Smiths Falls to Strathcona.
 The Cataraqui Trail is also part of the Trans Canada Trail’s extensive trail system.
 In other words, from the point where I was, I could hike to Vancouver … But, for the time being, I’m going to be content to try to get to Kingston.